fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 As mentioned, the [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file contains all your core configurations on how you want TypeScript to work in your project.

-Let's specify the following configurations in our *tsconfig.json* file:
+Let's specify the following configuration in our *tsconfig.json* file:

 ```json
 {